LexieK7/ORION/README.md

 1. Case ID.
 2. Clinical information for CTA.
-3. H&E image model prediction results from your external CPA/H&E model.
+3. H&E image model prediction results from CPA.
 4. IHC results for the IPA-recommended `final_IHC_panel`.
 5. Molecular/ISH/cytogenetic results for the MWPA-recommended `suggested_next_tests`, if MWPA certainty is not high.